Bangladesh–Libya relations

 Bangladesh–Libya relations refer to the bilateral relations between Bangladesh and Libya.
+Bangladesh has an embassy in Tripoli.
+Libya has an embassy in Dhaka.
+Both countries are members of the Organisation of Islamic Cooperation.

 History

 Libya is part of the Maghreb region.
-The 14th century traveller, Ibn Battuta, mentioned in his book of the presence of Maghrebis in Bengal during this time, mostly as merchants.
+The 14th century traveller, Ibn Battuta, mentioned in his book the presence of Maghrebis in Bengal during that time, mostly as merchants.
 He speaks of a certain Muhammad al-Masmudi, who lived there with his wife and servant.

 During the Bangladesh Liberation War of 1971, Libyan F-5s were deployed to Sargodha Airbase, perhaps as a potential training unit to prepare Pakistani pilots.
-Gaddafi personally directed a strongly worded letter to Indian Prime Minister Indira Gandhi, an ally of the Bangladeshi Mukti Bahini, accusing her of aggression against Pakistan.
+Gaddafi personally wrote a strongly worded letter to Indian Prime Minister Indira Gandhi, an ally of the Bangladeshi Mukti Bahini, accusing her of aggression against Pakistan.

+Major General Jamilud Din Ahsan was appointed ambassador of Bangladesh to Libya in September 2005.

 Modern relations

 Bangladesh has a resident ambassador in Libya.
 Libya has a resident embassy in Dhaka, Bangladesh.
 In October 2011 the government of Bangladesh recognized the Libyan National Transitional Council.
 Bangladesh embassy was attacked in Tripoli in February 2017.
 In May 2020, 26 Bangladeshi migrants were murdered by human traffickers in the Mizdah massacre.